trailsjs/trailpack-markdown-doc/README.md

 [![Dependency Status][daviddm-image]][daviddm-url]
 [![Code Climate][codeclimate-image]][codeclimate-url]

-Trailpack for viewing markdown documents.
+Trailpack for viewing markdown documents as html with metadata.
-Set your doc directory folder and the trailpack automatically creates routes for the directory and renders the parsed markdown into your layout file.
+Set your doc directory folder and the trailpack automatically creates routes for the directory and renders the parsed markdown into your layout file using [meta-remarkable](https://github.com/bmathews/meta-remarkable).
 Perfect for a documentation website.

 ## Install